Nepal | India | info | About | Contact

 ... and more Project Himalaya unique services

-Tipping allow approx 5% of the trip cost as a guideline.
-The western guides don't take tips.
+Tipping allow approx 5% of the trip cost for the local staff.

 Altitude acclimatization we take this seriously on every trip.